-Among the child-centric enticements: In addition to Grace Bay and watersports toys of every stripe, Beaches offers the massive Pirates Island Waterpark (with wave pool, water slides, and a lazy river); "Sesame Street" characters strolling the grounds for photo ops and friendly hugs; a Kids' Camp for children 6 to 12; an Xbox Play Lounge for older kids; Club Liquid for teens; and, for Mom and Dad, a full-service nursery overseen by accredited nannies.
-Your child's favorite food is here, somewhere, amid the resort's 19 restaurants.
-To add to the controlled chaos, someone is getting married on-site on an almost daily basis.
+Among the child-centric enticements (in addition to 10 pools, Grace Bay, and watersports toys of every stripe), Beaches has a massive waterpark called Pirates Island, with wave pool, waterslides, and a lazy river; "Sesame Street" characters strolling the grounds for photo ops and friendly hugs; a Kids Camp (kids 6–12); Xbox Play Lounge for older kids; and Club Liquid, a teen disco.
+A full-service nursery is overseen by accredited nannies.
+Your child's favorite food is here, somewhere, amid the resort's 21 restaurants.
+To add to the controlled chaos, someone is getting married onsite on an almost daily basis.
 Tip: Give your kids a memorable finish at day's end with a special Sesame Street bed "tuck-in" by Elmo and Cookie Monster.

-Accommodations come in a range of categories and configurations—at Beaches, like elsewhere, you get what you pay for.
-Although all rooms and suites have king-size beds, higher-category suites are a little more elegant, a little more spacious.
+Accommodations come in a range of categories and configurations.
+Higher-category suites are a little more elegant, a little more spacious.
 Premium rates buy you things like four-posters, bars and refrigerators stocked with customized goodies, and even 24-hour butler service.
-Tip: You can have all that activity and a little peace and quiet if you stay at the Key West Luxury Village (formerly the Veranda) has a small-town neighborhood feel, with luxury rooms in pastel-hued clapboard houses ringed by picket fences.
+Tip: You can have all that activity and a little peace and quiet if you stay at the Key West Luxury Village, which has a small-town neighborhood feel, with pastel-hued clapboard houses and attractive furnishings.